Rape during the liberation of Serbia: Statistics

-The number of rapes, in a period of several months, taking into account that the Soviets passed only through the northeastern regions of Serbia and Vojvodina, speaks of the mass of these crimes.
+The number of rapes, in a period of several months, taking into account that the Soviets passed only through the northeastern regions of Serbia, speaks of the mass of these crimes.
 By the end of 1944 there were 1,219 rapes, 359 attempted rapes, 111 rapes with murder, and 248 rapes with attempted murder in Serbia.
 On the territory of Belgrade until 1945, over 2,000 rapes were reported.
-While the total number is estimated at over 5,000 thousand women and girls who have suffered sexual violence and abuse.
+The total number is estimated at over 5,000 thousand women and girls who suffered sexual violence and abuse.

 Research on sexual crimes on the territory of Serbia

-Estimating cases of sexual violence is extremely difficult, and various researchers have used different metrhods to arrive at widely differing estimates.
-Official estimates by Yugoslav authorities indicate that between 2,420 and 24,380 women bere abused by Red Army soldiers.
+Estimating cases of sexual violence is extremely difficult, and various researchers have used different methods to arrive at widely differing estimates.
+In Serbia, based on two different quotes from the official number of reported rapes received by the Yugoslav authorities, it is estimated that Red Army soldiers abused between 2,420 and 24,380 women during their stay in the country.

 Evidence shows that Serbs and Yugoslavs were much less afraid of the Red Army than Austrians, Poles, Germans, Hungarians and Romanians.
 Soviet soldiers and officers reported that Bulgarians would call them "brothers".
 This can be most contrasted with the behavior of the Soviet troops in Romania, where they raped an estimated 355,200 women.
 Also, the number of raped women in Hungary varies from 50,000 to 500,000 according to different sources.
 In Austria, between 70,000 and 110,000 women were raped in Vienna alone.

 Susan Brownsmiller noted that the liberation armies treated women in Serbia better than those in enemy countries.

 Soviet propaganda about Serbia and Yugoslavia

-The pan-Slavic theme in the propaganda was intended to encourage Soviet soldiers to view the Serbs as a brotherly people.
+The pan-Slavic theme in Soviet propaganda was intended to encourage Soviet soldiers to view Serbs as a brotherly people.
 Soviet propaganda also drew the soldiers' attention to German crimes against Yugoslav and Serbian civilians with the aim of inciting hatred towards the Germans.

 Tito asked Korneyev to immediately take measures to at least reduce incidents of robbery, rape and violence.
-Milovan Djilas stated that the complaints bore fruit and that the Soviet officers reacted more violently to the transgressions of their soldiers after the meeting with Korneyev and Stalin's participation.
+Milovan Đilas stated that the complaints bore fruit and that the Soviet officers reacted more violently to the transgressions of their soldiers after the meeting with Korneyev and Stalin's participation.